CaptainJS88/HW1-Movie-Kiosk/README.md

 ## Work tracking

 The [requirement issues](https://github.com/CaptainJS88/HW1-Movie-Kiosk/issues) use `requirement` and priority labels.
-The [Movie Kiosk Homework board](https://github.com/users/CaptainJS88/projects/1) demonstrates To Do, In Progress, and Done for this modeling exercise; it does not indicate an implemented application.
+The [Movie Kiosk Homework board](https://github.com/users/CaptainJS88/projects/1) demonstrates To Do, In Progress, and Done for this modeling exercise.